dudung/ptext/docs/_posts/2020-05-02-xlast-post-today.md

 Today we has accomplished in using MathJax and syntax highlighting using Rouge in Jekyll.
 And also introduction to pText in drawing a xy-chart using canvas through JavaScript.

-we can have a graph of line
+We can have a graph of line

 <ptext>
 { // xy-chart
 	label: "graph-line",
 	caption: "Graph with line",
 	background: "#fffafa",
+	width: 300,
+	height: 150,
 	data: {
 		x: [0, 30, 60, 90, 120, 150, 180, 210, 240, 270, 300],
 		y: [0, 65, 100, 130, 145, 150, 140, 120, 90, 50, 0],